DavidBrown67/Dog-Photography/README.md

 #### **Portfolio**
 This section will display a portfolio of images
-I want to give the user further variety to enjoy and help choose my service
+I want to give the user further variety of my work, to enjoy and help choose my service

+#### **Prices**
+Using Bootstrap I have made cards that show 3 price packages for the user to choose from.
+I wanted to give clear seperation and uniformity